Latest number of positive Isle of Wight Covid-19 tests | Isle of Wight News from OnTheWight

 Last two weeks and two months

-The graphs below show the changes to daily rates over the last two weeks and last two months.
+The graphs below show the changes to daily rates over the last two weeks and since end of October 2020.

 Live map